Diffuse, Attend, and Segment: Unsupervised Zero-Shot Segmentation using Stable Diffusion: Related Works

-\textbf{Zero-Shot Segmentation} Another related field is zero-shot segmentation~\cite{kirillov2023segment,shin2022reco,luddecke2022image,bucher2019zero,wu2023diffumask,feng2023network,zhou2022extract}.
+\textbf{Zero-Shot Transfer Segmentation} Another related field is zero-shot segmentation~\cite{kirillov2023segment,shin2022reco,luddecke2022image,bucher2019zero,wu2023diffumask,feng2023network,zhou2022extract}.
 Works in this line of work possess the capability of ``segmenting anything'' without any training.
 Most recently, SAM~\cite{kirillov2023segment}, trained on 1.1B segmentation masks, demonstrated impressive zero-shot transfer to any images.
-MaskCLIP~\cite{zhou2022extract} and CLIPSeg~\cite{luddecke2022image} extend CLIP to provide segmentation based on an image and text input by training an additional segmentation network.
-Most similar to our work are Network-Free~\cite{feng2023network} and ReCo~\cite{shin2022reco}.
-Network-Free~\cite{feng2023network} uses a pre-trained StyleGAN~\cite{karras2020analyzing} to produce segmentation masks.
-Specifically, it uses StyleGAN to generate multiple synthetic images of different styles for the same content and utilize pixel-level consistency to produce a segmentation mask.
-ReCo~\cite{shin2022reco} also operates on images with a caption describing its content.
-It uses both CLIP~\cite{radford2021learning} and a pre-trained image encoder, e.g., MoCoV2~\cite{chen2020improved}, to first retrieve a batch reference images and then uses a novel co-segmentation algorithm to segment recurring content in all images including the target and reference images.
-In contrast, our method uses a diffusion model to generate segmentation without synthesizing and querying multiple images, and more importantly without even knowing the objects in the image, thus removing the need for text input in ReCo.
+Some recent works utilize auxiliary information such as additional images~\cite{shin2022reco,feng2023network} or text inputs~\cite{zhou2022extract,luddecke2022image} to facilitate zero-shot transfer segmentation.
+In contrast, our method uses a diffusion model to generate segmentation without synthesizing and querying multiple images and, more importantly, without knowing the objects in the image.